Why Your Dog Might Be Vomiting

 By taking a pet into your home, you are committing to provide safety, food, water, shelter, health care, and companionship.

-Food, water, and protection from the elements are necessities.
+Food, water, vaccinations, and protection from the elements are necessities.
 However, animals also have emotional needs.

 Among these are the need for companionship and interaction.
 Most pets, if given the choice, would prefer to be indoor pets, living side-by-side with their human companions.